Clark State Scholars

 Mentors

 Role.
-Mentors provide Clark State Scholars with stable and caring adult mentors who will encourage and inspire them to develop the attitudes and skills to pursue post-secondary education and to lead healthy, productive lives.
-Mentors interact with Scholars through school visits, field trips and program-sponsored activities.
+Mentors provide Scholars with stable and caring adult mentors who will encourage and inspire them to develop the attitudes and skills to pursue post-secondary education and to lead healthy, productive lives.
+Mentors serve as valuable role models and motivators, providing a consistent support system to their scholars.
+Mentors interact with Scholars through monthly meetings and program-sponsored activities and events.

 Eligibility.
 Mentors must: